emmmuh/GitActivity0/README.md

 I am adding something while in the middle of merging.

-Adding a comment for the activity.
+Changing to make a conflict.